quii/learn-go-with-tests/time.md

 - Constructing `Game` with its existing dependencies (which we'll refactor next)
 - Interpreting user input as method invocations for `Game`

 We want to try to avoid doing "big" refactors which leave us in a state of failing tests for extended periods as that increases the chances of mistakes.
+(If you are working in a large/distributed team this is extra important)

 The first thing we'll do is refactor `Game` so that we inject it into `CLI`.
 We'll do the smallest changes in our tests to facilitate that and then we'll see how we can break up the tests into the themes of parsing user input and game management.